DeadNord/hw-mlops/README.md

 # Terraform AWS VPC and EKS Infrastructure

 This project provisions a complete environment on AWS using Terraform.
-It includes a backend for storing state in S3 with DynamoDB locking, a VPC network, and an EKS cluster.
+It includes a backend for storing state in S3 with DynamoDB locking, a VPC network, an EKS cluster, and an ArgoCD installation for GitOps deployments.

 ## Preparation